uo-se-research/treeline/README.md

 ## Usage:

-- Build the Docker image:
+- Build the Docker image (It will take a long time as we build AFL and each target application):
 ```sh
 docker build -t treeline-img:latest .
 ```